OmarMiah/Data_Engineering_Assesment/README.md

     * awslocal -- `pip install awscli-local`  or run `make pip install` in the project root
     * docker -- [docker install guide](https://docs.docker.com/get-docker/)
     * docker-compose -- [docker-compose install guide]()
-3. Run `make start` to execute the docker-compose file in the the project (see scripts/ and data/ directories to see what's going on, if you're curious)
+3. Run `make start` or `Docker Compose` to execute the docker-compose file in the the project (see scripts/ and data/ directories for more details)
     * An AWS SQS Queue is created
     * A script is run to write 100 JSON records to the queue
     * A Postgres database will be stood up